 As AlgoLift highlights, this data is critical in predicting LTV and distributing ad budgets accordingly:

 Later evaluations of ROAS for particular campaigns or channels should incorporate more matured behavioural data, as opposed to operating on just an early predicted LTV bucket or conversion event.
 This is where probabilistic attribution becomes critical — so that advertisers can properly distribute their most up to date revenue projections amongst campaigns and channels.

 In addition to mobile attribution on specific devices that lack a unique identifier, probabilistic attribution is valuable for cross-device tracking and attribution.
 Cross-device attribution allows advertisers to understand how their marketing efforts are impacting their customer’s journey, which is often a fragmented user experience involving multiple platforms, devices, and campaigns.

-Since probabilistic attribution is less reliable than deterministically matching devices, Singular uses this technique as a fallback method if there is no unique identifier available, or in the case of Android devices, if the Google Install referrer is unavailable.
+Since probabilistic attribution is less reliable than deterministically matching devices, Singular only uses this technique as a fallback method if the GAID or the Google Install referrer is unavailable.
 As discussed in our probabilistic attribution FAQ, Singular can collect publicly available data points from HTTP headers including: